zons-zhaozhy/owl/community_usecase/virtual_fitting_room/readme.md

 # Virtual Fitting Room
 ## What's this?

 This code example can automatically search for suitable trending products from your designated websites (e.g. Uniqlo) and show you realistic try-on effects with different virtual models (you can also use your own photo as the model to get a more intuitive try-on experience).
-All with one prompt.

 All with one prompt 🪄